Yinghao-Li/MUBen/README.md

 The script will convert *all* datasets by default (excluding PCBA).
 If you want to specify a subset of datasets, you can specify the argument `--dataset_names` with the target dataset names with lowercase letters.

-**Notice**: If you would like to run the Uni-Mol model, you need to keep the original `UniMol` data as we will use the pre-defined molecule conformations.
+**Notice**: If you would like to run the Uni-Mol model, you are suggested to keep the original `UniMol` data as we will use the pre-defined molecule conformations.
 Otherwise, it is safe to remove the original data.

 ### Options